Eminent-Entropy/Windows-netcat-reverseShell/README.txt

 	-this is setup to be done over a local network, using this over the internet is easy if you have a knowlege of port forwarding, but this can be a security risk so do not do this if you do not know what you're doing.

+	-you can also hide the shell in a program, just get it run rShell.cmd.
+It's that same as running an exe file.
+See the language's documentation for details.